NikiAdivi/engage-video-chat/README.md

 This project was developed as part of [Microsoft Engage 2021](https://microsoft.acehacker.com/engage2021/) Program.
 Agile Development Methodology was used while developing this application.
 You can find details about the agile sprint details in my [notion page](https://www.notion.so/cd6fd2f396fc45b2a2e51a97d1f02e32?v=e80dfea049f949ffa3158f85f873f105)

-### Technologies Used
+### Technologies and source code
+MVC architecture has been followed
-- NodeJS
+- NodeJS - `server/app` folder contains the code for the backend
-- ReactJS
+- ReactJS - `video-client` folder has the code for the frontend
-- Express
+- Express - `server/server.js` creates the express app
-- REDIS for database
+- REDIS for database - `server/app/config-redis` has code on creating the redis client

 ## Requirements
 ### To install NodeJS